SELinuxProject/selinux-notebook/src/vm_support.md

 will be generated to confine each VM to its own domain).
 This mode is implemented as follows:

-1. An initial context for the process is obtained from the */etc/selinux/&lt;SELINUXTYPE&gt;/contexts/virtual_domain_context* file (the default is *system_u:system_r:svirt_tcg_t:s0*).
+1. An initial context for the process is obtained from the */etc/selinux/\<SELINUXTYPE\>/contexts/virtual_domain_context* file (the default is *system_u:system_r:svirt_tcg_t:s0*).
-2. An initial context for the image file label is obtained from the */etc/selinux/&lt;SELINUXTYPE&gt;/contexts/virtual_image_context* file.
+2. An initial context for the image file label is obtained from the */etc/selinux/\<SELINUXTYPE\>/contexts/virtual_image_context* file.
 The default is *system_u:system_r:svirt_image_t:s0* that allows read/write of image files.
 3. When the image is used to start the VM, a random MCS *level* is generated and added to the process context and the image file context.
-The process and image files are then transitioned to the context by the* libselinux* API calls *setfilecon* and *setexeccon* respectively (see *security_selinux.c* in the *libvirt *source).
+The process and image files are then transitioned to the context by the *libselinux* API calls *setfilecon* and *setexeccon* respectively (see *security_selinux.c* in the *libvirt *source).
    The following example shows two running VM sessions each having different labels:

 | VM Image    | Object    | Dynamically assigned security context             |
 | ------------| --------- | ------------------------------------------------- |